Dragonius/Python_delete_Pictures/README.md

-Simple Commandline: for i in /home/user/Pictures/*.jpg; do python ./Delete.py "$i";done
+Simple Commandline: for i in /home/username/Pictures/*.jpg; do python3 ./Delete.py "$i";done